 Exchange-Traded Funds (ETFs) are the kind of that invests in an index, a commodity, currencies, bonds, etc.

 The best part of investing in ETF is, it gives you the flexibility to be any kind of investor that you want to be.
 ETFs can prove to be excellent investment instruments for achieving your goals, provided used wisely.

-CPSE ETF follows the NIFTY CPSE TRI Index, which comprises 11 stocks and whose main aim is to help the Government of India (GOI) in disinvesting target of its stake in a few CPSEs via the ETF route.
-The stocks which comprise the three fourth of the total portfolio are ONGC, Coal India, NTPC and IOCL.
+CPSE ETF follows the NIFTY CPSE TRI Index, which comprises 11 stocks and whose main aim is to help the Government of India (GOI) in the disinvesting target of its stake in a few CPSEs via the ETF route.
+The stocks which comprise a three fourth of the total portfolio are ONGC, Coal India, NTPC and IOCL.

 Announcements made regarding the status of CPSE ETF will prove to be a game-changer for the reasons mentioned below:-

 The GOI is planning to raise up to Rs.
-10,000 crore from the 6th tranche of CPSE ETF which would expected to be launched on July 18th.
+10,000 crore from the 6th tranche of CPSE ETF which would be expected to be launched on July 18th.

 Through the earlier 5th tranches of the CPSE ETF, the GOI has already raised Rs.
 38,500 crore:

-This 6th tranche of CPSE ETF is important as the government aims to raise a record Rs 1.05 lakhs crore through disinvestment of public sector companies in FY 2019-20, up from Rs.
+This 6th tranche of CPSE ETF is important as the government aims to raise a record Rs 1.05 lakh crore through disinvestment of public sector companies in FY 2019-20, up from Rs.
 85,000 crore raised last fiscal.

 Also Watch: Budget 2019 Highlights